In this lesson we'll look at several ways to create a new document in Excel:

 Let's take a look.

-When you first start Excel, you'll see you have a new blank workbook ready to use.
-If you want to create your own new document, you have a few options.
+When you first start Excel, you'll see you have a new blank document ready to use.
+If you want to create your own new document, you have several options.

 First, you can create a new workbook by going to the File tab, and selecting New.
-You can then choose Blank Workbook, or choose form many available templates.
-Double-click the Blank Workbook icon create the new file.
+You can then choose Blank Workbook, or choose from many available templates.
+Double-click the Blank Workbook icon to create the new file.

-You can also also create a new workbook by using the keyboard shortcut, Control-N.
+You can also create a new workbook by using the keyboard shortcut, Control-N.

 All new workbooks have a default name, which you can see in the window title at the top.
 Each time you create a new workbook, Excel will generate a new numbered name.
-If you press control-N again, we'll see that number increase.
+If you press Control-N again, you will see that number increase.

 You can see all currently open workbooks by clicking the Switch windows menu on the View tab of the ribbon.